Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L3/data_engine/get_start.rst

 Getting Started
 ===============

-As we utilize the Gunzip for decompressing the compressed CSV file and CRC32C for calculating the checksum, please make sure you download the whole package of ``Vitis_Libraries``, otherwise the target will not be able to be built successfully.
+As you utilize the Gunzip for decompressing the compressed CSV file and CRC32C for calculating the checksum, make sure you download the whole package of ``Vitis_Libraries``; otherwise, the target will not be able to be built successfully.

-To simplify the potential users integration efforts, we created a multithreaded test environment at ``L3/tests/gunzip_csv_sc_test`` and packed the Vitis System Compiler applicatoin layer in ``L3/src/sw/gunzip_csv``, so that the users won't need to take care of the detailed scheduling works.
+To simplify the potential users integration efforts, a multithreaded test environment is created at ``L3/tests/gunzip_csv_sc_test`` and packed the Vitis System Compiler applicatoin layer in ``L3/src/sw/gunzip_csv``, so that you will not need to take care of the detailed scheduling works.

 Limitation
 ----------